cirruslabs/cirrus-cli/PERSISTENT-WORKERS.md

 Note that persistent worker's name should be unique within a pool.

+Note that by default a persistent worker has the privileges of the user that invoked it.
+Read more [about isolation](#isolation) below to learn how to limit or extend persistent worker privileges.

 ## Configuration

 Path to the YAML configuration can be specified via the `--file` (or `-f` for short version) command-line flag.